cmatsuoka/lifecycle-specs/algorithm.rst

       if there are dependencies, run lifecycle again for this step and dependent parts remove part install tree

-      if part is PULL:
+      if step is PULL:
           fetch and install stage packages
           fetch and install stage snaps

-      if part is STAGE:
+      if step is STAGE:
           install stage packages
           install stage snaps